 Treating Medial Collateral Ligament (MCL) Problems

-Stop taking aspirin and other medications as advised by your doctor
+Stop taking aspirin and other medicines as advised by your doctor

 7days before surgery.

-Arrange to get crutches to use during recovery.
+Arrange to get properly sized crutches to use during recovery.

 Don’t eat or drink

 Arrange for someone to drive you home after surgery.

 This treatment starts with rest, ice, and elevation.
 This relieves pain and swelling.
 In the next stage, you begin exercises designed to increase your knee’s range of motion, strength, and flexibility.
 You may need a brace for weeks after your injury.
 Using crutches or a brace rests your joint, helping it to heal.

 Surgery is seldom used to repair an MCL injury, however, sometimes it is advised, especially if another part of your knee is damaged.
-Open surgery is used to screw, staple, or stitch the MCL back into place.
+Open surgery is used to screw or stitch the MCL back into place.
 If repair of the original MCL is not possible, an MCL graft may be used.
 Depending on their location, other knee injuries may be repaired using arthroscopy.
 With arthroscopy, a tiny camera lets your doctor see inside the joint.
 Tools inserted through small incisions are used to repair the joint.

 Right after surgery, you’ll spend a few hours in a recovery unit.
 Your knee will be bandaged, ice will be applied, and your leg elevated.
-Depending on the surgery performed, your physical therapy may begin shortly after.
+Depending on the surgery performed, physical therapy may begin shortly after.
 A brace and crutches are typically used after surgery.
 You may have restrictions on weight bearing and activity during your healing process.